 \subsection{Data Preparation}

-Effective Socratic teaching relies on guiding students through a sequence of questions.
-Therefore, as a critical offline preparation step, following \cite{liu2024socraticlm}, we decompose each static question-answer pair from existing dataset into a list of problem-solving steps, termed Socratic Steps.
-This list is not revealed to students but instead serves as a backend roadmap for the AI tutor.
-It defines an ideal reasoning pathway moving from observation (analyzing evidence), through interpretation (applying medical knowledge), to a conclusion (reaching a diagnosis).
-We automate the generation of the Socratic Steps by using an advanced large language model, guided by the specialized instruction detailed in Figure \ref{fig:Question_Decomposition}.
-We illustrate a question decomposition example in Figure \ref{fig:Example_QD} in Appendix.
+Following \citet{liu2024socraticlm}, we decompose static question-answer pairs into a sequence of problem-solving steps, termed Socratic Steps, to serve as a backend roadmap for the AI tutor.
+This list remains hidden from students and defines an explicit, logically structured reasoning pathway that systematically progresses from observation and interpretation to a final diagnostic conclusion.
+We automate this generation using an LLM guided by the instructions in Figure \ref{fig:Question_Decomposition}.
+An example is provided in Figure \ref{fig:Example_QD} in the Appendix.